RTBHOUSE/big-bang-py/README.md

         - Complex Comprehensions - YAPF assumes that only comprehension that exceed column limit are complex enough to be formatted...
 This issue is brought to the attention of both YAPF authors (see issue on [Github](https://github.com/google/yapf/issues/628)) and other programmers (see posts on [Stack Overflow](https://stackoverflow.com/questions/52558919/is-there-a-way-to-force-yapf-to-always-split-fold-comprehensions) and [Reddit](https://www.reddit.com/r/Python/comments/9mov4r/is_there_a_way_to_force_yapf_to_always_splitfold)).

     - To manage edge cases, [disable YAPF per line or per block](https://github.com/google/yapf#why-does-yapf-destroy-my-awesome-formatting).

-## Isort - Python Imports Sorter
+## Flake8 - Python Style Guide Enforcer

-- **[Isort](https://github.com/timothycrosley/isort) automatically sorts Python imports in alphabetical order as well as separates them into defined sections.**

-- There are several knobs configuring Isort's behavior.
-Full reference of settings can be found [here](https://github.com/timothycrosley/isort/wiki/isort-Settings#full-reference-of-isort-settings).

-- You can specify project level configuration simply by placing a `.isort.cfg` file at the root of your project.
+- [Flake8](https://github.com/PyCQA/flake8) is a wrapper around three tools:

+    1. [PyFlakes](https://github.com/PyCQA/pyflakes), which checks for Python errors.

+    1. [pycodestyle](https://github.com/PyCQA/pycodestyle), which checks your Python code against some of the style conventions in [PEP 8](https://www.python.org/dev/peps/pep-0008/).

+    1. [McCabe](https://github.com/PyCQA/mccabe), which checks for code complexity (see the next section for more details).

+- Flake8 combines a lot of linters-horse-power under just one hood - in fact so much, that it may seem a little intimidating.
+However, if used correctly, it will make your code not only more consistent, but simply better (and more pythonic 🐍).

+- Flake8 is configurable, where specific setup can be pointed in a [couple of ways](http://flake8.pycqa.org/en/latest/user/configuration.html).

-    - You may find pre-configured [.isort.cfg](https://github.com/RTBHOUSE/big-bang-py/tree/master/.isort.cfg) at the root of this repo.
+    - You may find pre-configured [.flake8](https://github.com/RTBHOUSE/big-bang-py/tree/master/.flake8) at the root of this repo.

+- There is an abundance of [plugins](http://flake8.pycqa.org/en/latest/user/using-plugins.html) greatly extending capability of Flake8 - search for them on GitHub.

+    - A bunch of plugins are included in Flake8 configuration of this repo.
+See all `flake8-*` packages in [Pipfile](https://github.com/RTBHOUSE/big-bang-py/tree/master/Pipfile).

-- It is recommended to include Isort in your linting Invoke task and also to run it during pre-commit Git hook.
+- It is recommended to include Flake8 in your linting Invoke task and also to run it during pre-commit Git hook.
 Example of both can be found in [tasks.py](https://github.com/RTBHOUSE/big-bang-py/tree/master/tasks.py) and [pre-commit](https://github.com/RTBHOUSE/big-bang-py/tree/master/hooks/pre-commit) at the root of this repo.

-- To manage edge cases, [disable Isort per line or for entire file](https://github.com/timothycrosley/isort#skip-processing-of-imports-outside-of-configuration).

 ## McCabe - Python Code Complexity Checker